Lisa Figura

 Betreuerin: Prof. Dr. Susann Fischer (University of Hamburg)

-Psych Verbs (PV) are verbs that express mental or emotional concepts and have an argument bearing the theta role Experiencer.
-PV represent a phenomenon that has been discussed for decades (cf. Hirsch 2018 for an overview) as they are a heterogeneous verb class with an unstable argument structure and different syntactic constructions.
+Psychological verbs or psych verbs (PVs) are verbs that express mental or emotional concepts and have an argument bearing the theta role Experiencer.
+PVs represent a phenomenon that has been discussed for decades as they are a heterogeneous verb class with an unstable argument structure and different syntactic constructions.
 There are large differences within the (Romance) languages, synchronically as well as diachronically.
-According to Belletti/Rizzi (1988), the Dative Experiencer Psych Verbs (Dat.Exp.PV) form one of three classes of PV.
-This class is characterised by the fact that the dative objects can occupy a preverbal position.
-This non-canonical use is possible in Latin and some Romance Languages, e.g. in Spanish, as in (1):
+According to Belletti & Rizzi (1988), dative Experiencer psych verbs (Dat.Exp.PVs) form one of three classes of PVs.
+This class is characterized by the fact that the dative Experiencer object (Dat.Exp) can occupy a preverbal position.
+This non-canonical use is possible in Latin and some Modern Romance languages, e.g. in Spanish, as in (1):

 (1) A Ana le gusta el chocolate.